-In this work, we introduce the LOBG framework to tackle overfitting in Base-to-Novel task, improving generalization in VLM transfer.
+In this work, we introduce the LPT framework to tackle overfitting in base-to-novel tasks, improving generalization in VLM transfer.
 By filtering fine-grained foreground information, we reduce overfitting and enhance attention to underlying visual details.
-We also develop structural topology preservation~(STP) loss and hierarchical logit distilation~(HLD) to preserve CLIP's structural information while adapting to downstream tasks.
+We also develop structural preservation~(SP) constraint loss and hierarchical logit~(HL) constraint to preserve CLIP's structural information while adapting to downstream tasks.
 Our method shows significant improvements across 11 datasets and outperforms existing approaches.
 Future work will focus on refining foreground filtering to minimize its impact on base class learning and developing more effective methods for capturing structural information to further address overfitting in VLM prompt tuning.

 {

 }